samehshi/portfolio-master/_projects/1_project.md

 ---
 layout: page
-title: Cyclistic Bike-Share
+title: Cyclistic Bike-Sharing Data Analysis for Marketing Strategy Development
-description: The analysis of a dataset related to a fictional bike-sharing company, Cyclistic.
-The goal is to provide insights that can help the company understand how different customer types use their bikes differently, and how Cyclistic can use these insights to design a new marketing strategy to convert casual riders into annual members.
+description: This project, undertaken as part of the Google Data Analytics Professional Certificate, focuses on analyzing data from Cyclistic, a fictional bike-sharing company.
+The project's objective is to identify usage patterns among different customer types and leverage these insights to inform the development of a new marketing strategy.
+The primary goal of the new strategy is to convert casual riders into annual members, thereby increasing long-term customer engagement and revenue.
-img: assets/img/g1-case1-image1.png
+img: assets/img/G1.png
 importance: 1
 category: Study
 related_publications: false
 ---

-This project is a part of the Google Data Analytics Professional Certificate.
-It involves the analysis of a dataset related to a fictional bike-sharing company, Cyclistic.
-The goal is to provide insights that can help the company understand how different customer types use their bikes differently, and how Cyclistic can use these insights to design a new marketing strategy to convert casual riders into annual members.

----

-## Cyclistic Bike-Share: Turning Casual Riders into Members

 **Objective:** We analyzed one year of Cyclistic bike-share data to understand the differences between annual members and casual riders, with the goal of developing strategies to convert casual riders into members.